Johnny Sexton: Racing 92

-Return to Leinster (2015–present)
+Return to Leinster

 Following speculation during the summer of 2014, Sexton announced in September 2014 that he had signed a contract to bring him back to Leinster for the 2015–16 season until at least November 2019.

-In his return season at Leinster, 2015–16, Sexton appeared 16 times for Leinster, scoring two tries and 103 total points.
+In his return season at Leinster (2015–16), Sexton appeared 16 times for Leinster, scoring two tries and 103 total points.
 Leinster finished the season without a trophy, losing in the Pro-12 final to fellow Irish province Connacht and failing to make it out of their group in Europe.

-In the 2016–2017 season, Sexton appeared 10 times for Leinster, scoring one try and 87 total points.
+In the 2016–17 season, Sexton appeared 10 times for Leinster, scoring one try and 87 total points.
 Leinster finished the season without a trophy, losing in the Pro-12 semi-final to the Scarlets and losing in an away semi-final in Europe to long-term rival Clermont Auvergne.

-In the 2017–2018 season, Sexton appeared 12 times for Leinster, scoring five tries and 127 total points, in the process becoming Leinster Rugby's top point scorer of all time.
+In the 2017–18 season, Sexton appeared 12 times for Leinster, scoring five tries and 127 total points, in the process becoming Leinster Rugby's top point scorer of all time.
 Sexton helped lead Leinster back to the top both domestically, winning the Pro-14 final against rivals Scarlets, and in Europe where Leinster won the European Cup for the fourth time against Racing 92 in Bilbao.
 This was the fourth European Cup win for Sexton, joining an elite group of players who have won four European cups, including teammates Isa Nacewa, Devin Toner and Cian Healy.

-At the start of the 2018–2019 season, Sexton was announced as the Leinster club captain replacing Isa Nacewa.
+At the start of the 2018–19 season, Sexton was announced as the Leinster club captain replacing Isa Nacewa.